diggahdee/diggahdee.github.io/_drafts/study-the-subject/1-corinthian/1-corinthians-12-14.md

 - Paul wants to clear up a misunderstanding:
 	- the world (pagan world) has a concept of "spiritual gifts".
 		- *"1 Now concerning spiritual gifts, brothers, I do not want you to be uninformed.
 2 You know that when you were pagans you were led astray to mute idols, however you were led."* - 1 Corinthian 12:1-2
-	- the Jewish church has a concept of "spiritual gifts", those who claim to be believers but are not following the "Spirit of God".
+	- the Jewish church, those who claim to be believers but are not following the "Spirit of God", has a concept of "spiritual gifts".
 		- *3 Therefore I want you to understand that no one speaking in the Spirit of God ever says “Jesus is accursed!”* - 1 Corinthian 12:3~
 	- those following the "Holy Spirit" has a concept of "spiritual gifts".
 		- *"and no one can say “Jesus is Lord” except in the Holy Spirit."* - 1 Corinthians 12:~3